-- A CD-ROM drive. - 5 Mbytes of free hard disk space.

-Windows XP Home, Windows XP Professional, 2000, Me, or 98SE.
-Some versions of Windows may ask for the original Windows operating system installation files to complete the installation of the WG111 driver software.
+- You must have a computer with a Pentium® 300 MHz or higher compatible processor with an available Cardbus slot. - A CD drive. - 5 Mbytes of free hard disk space. - Windows XP Home, Windows XP Professional, or Windows 2000 - Some versions of Windows may ask for the original Windows operating system installation files to complete the installation of the WGM511 driver software.